CLRX/CLRX-mirror/doc/ClrxDisasm.md

 ### Output

-`clrxdisasm` prints a disassembled code to standard output and errors to standard error output. `clrxdisasm` returns 0 if succeeded, otherwise it returns 1.
+`clrxdisasm` prints a disassembled code to standard output and errors to standard error output. `clrxdisasm` returns 0 if succeeded, otherwise it returns 1 and prints an error messages to stderr

 ### Sample usage